wp-plugins/acf-google-font-selector-field/readme.txt

 == Description ==

-**Please note that version 2.0 of the plugin is not compatible with the previous version.
-All Google Font fields will have to be set up again, sorry about that!**

-The plugin allows you to create a Google font selector field with different options.
-The plugin also created the font request in the theme header (unless disabled).
+This plugin allows you to create a Google font selector field with different options.
+The plugin also creates the font request in the theme header.
 Font variants and charsets can be selected separately to make font loading more flexible and optimized.

-= Compatibility =
+Font options added to any options page will always be enqueues.
+Any fonts added to post pages will only be enqueued when that specific post is displayed.

-This ACF field type is compatible with:
+This ACF field type is compatible with *ACF 4* and *ACF 5*.

-* ACF 5
-* ACF 4

 == Installation ==